piepdx/pie-cookbook/drafts/working-draft-tactical.md

 The basic rule is: Be inclusive.
 And provide a range of options.
 Not every option will work for every participant.

-					112. Using shared experiences
-						113. So much of what occurs in a startup accelerator is "independent study" where each company — and often each founder — has a unique experience in the accelerator.
-						114. Family Dinner
-						115. Lunch
-						112. Pitch Practice
-					108. Status reporting
-					109. Check-ins
-					110. Weekly reports

 # Demo Day
 ## To Demo Day or not to Demo Day?